Space industry of Scotland: Sutherland Space Hub

 Sutherland spaceport is located in the north of the Scottish mainland.
 It currently has six launch contracts with rocket maker Orbex which is headquartered in Forres, Scotland.

+Spaceport 1

+Spaceport 1 is located at Scolpaig on North Uist in the Western Isles.
+It is intended for suborbital launches.
+Construction started in November 2024.

 Space Data Companies

 Omanos Analytics

 Omanos Analytics, based in Glasgow, combines earth observation data with ground source data to track operations of infrastructure projects such as mining, logging, and rubber plantations.
 These are monitored for their environmental and community impact, especially in hostile and low-infrastructure regions with the goal of supporting sustainable development.

 Ecometrica

 Ecometrica, with offices in Edinburgh, has developed an end-to-end environmental SaaS whose purpose is to analyze earth observation data combined with on-the-ground data collection sources to identify risks and opportunities for their customers.
 The software assists sustainability planning, operations and reporting.

 Space Intelligence

 Space Intelligence, based in Edinburgh, uses machine learning on remote sensing satellite data to classify landscapes, especially around deforestation and forest degradation, to provide businesses seeking to reduce their environmental impact with actionable data.